vltech55/nextjs-typescript-tailwind-shadcn-postgresql-drizzle-orm-better-auth-template/README.md

-# Next.js Template With TypeScript, Tailwind CSS, PostgreSQL, Drizzle ORM and Better Auth
+# Next.js Template with TypeScript, Tailwind CSS, PostgreSQL, Drizzle ORM, and Better Auth for Scalable Web Applications

 ## Overview
-This Next.js template provides a comprehensive foundation for building efficient, scalable, and modern web applications.
-It integrates powerful technologies such as  React, TypeScript, Tailwind CSS, PostgreSQL, Drizzle ORM and Better Auth to ensure high performance, developer productivity, and ease of maintenance.
+This Next.js template provides a robust foundation for building modern, scalable, and high-performance web applications.
+It integrates powerful tools like React, TypeScript, Tailwind CSS, PostgreSQL, Drizzle ORM, and Better Auth to help developers create efficient, maintainable, and secure applications with ease.

 ## Table of Contents
 - [Core Technologies](#core-technologies)